-The Occupational Therapy service will work with you to consider your needs and assess how you manage daily living tasks at home.
+The Occupational Therapy service will work with you to consider your needs and discuss with you how you manage daily living tasks at home.
 Depending on your situation, occupational therapy may include:

 - Managing your personal care and carrying out activities around your home

-- Assessments involving the Occupational Therapy team member observing transfers in and out of bed/chair, on and off the toilet, continence, dressing, feeding, stair assessments, and access to the community
+- Assessments involving the Occupational Therapy team member observing transfers in and out of bed or chair, on and off the toilet, continence, dressing, feeding, stair assessments, and access to the community

 - Eligibility assessment for adaptations to your home